 3. Organize Your Boards Advantageously

-Unlike other social media platforms, Pinterest requires you to organize your content into Boards.
+Unlike other social media platforms, Pinterest requires you to organize your content into categories (called Boards).
 If done correctly, your Boards can help you reach more of your audience and allow users to find their preferred content easier.

 - High-level boards are broad, general boards.
 They usually align with fat head keywords, like “fashion” or “interior design.”